camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/deploy/openshift/redhat-openshift.md

 - [oc (version supported by your OpenShift)](https://docs.openshift.com/container-platform/4.17/cli_reference/openshift_cli/getting-started-cli.html) to interact with OpenShift.
 - A namespace to host the Camunda Platform, in this guide we will reference `camunda` as the target namespace.

-## Deploying Camunda 8 via Helm charts
+## Deploy Camunda 8 via Helm charts

 ### Configure your deployment